LexisNexis: new cybercrime opportunities and risk in APAC | Technology | Business Chief APAC

 "This is the first LexisNexis Risk Solutions Cybercrime Report to include data on the new reality of conducting business during a pandemic," commented Rebekah Moody, director of fraud and identity at LexisNexis Risk Solutions.

-Compared to 2019, January to June has seen a strong growth in transaction volume, but an overall decline in global attack volume.
+Compared to 2019, the report identifies that, January to June has seen a strong growth in transaction volume, but an overall decline in global attack volume.
 The company attributes this to the growth in genuine customer activity as a result of changing consumer behaviours.

 Key findings from the report include: